People in Saudi Arabia are friendly, welcoming, and very steeped in their culture. This guide serves as an overview of what to expect there.

 In a country of 34 million people, it is impossible to accurately categorize Saudi behavior.
 That said, there are a few cultural practices you might come across in your time in the Kingdom.
 Gender segregation is strict and rigidly practiced; if two opposite-gender people are not blood relatives, they should never be in the same room or speaking to each other alone.
 People in the Kingdom value their family history and can often name their forefathers from several generations back.

 The communication style in the Kingdom is indirect and friendly.
 Greetings involve a lot of time asking about one’s health, family, and so on.
 And try as you might, it is very difficult to speed up this process to get straight to whatever business you were hoping to discuss.
-Saudis are agreeable and will often say ‘yes’ to requests that they do not follow through on, In fact, if you ask a Saudi for something and they respond ‘God-willing’ (Insh’allah), do yourself a favor and assume it will never happen.
-If they follow through, it will be a lovely surprise and, if they don’t, you will have made a backup plan!
+Saudis are agreeable and will often say ‘yes’ to requests that they do not follow through on.
+In fact, if you ask a Saudi for something and they respond ‘God-willing’ (Insh’allah), do yourself a favor and assume it will never happen.
+If they follow through, it will be a lovely surprise and, if they don’t, you’ll have a backup plan!

 Culture and values of people in Saudi Arabia